-With a mining pool, individual miners pool their resources together with other miners, improving their chances of mining a block and earning the Bitcoin rewards.
+Within a mining pool, individual miners pool their resources together with other miners, improving their chances of mining a block and earning the Bitcoin rewards.
 When a block gets mined, the rewards are then split up among the different miners in proportion to the amount of computing power (known as hashing power) they contributed.

-Factors To Consider When Choosing a Mining Pool
+Factors to Consider When Choosing a Mining Pool

 After securing the Bitcoin mining equipment and electricity required for mining, a small miner will need to find a suitable mining pool.
 There are a few important factors to consider: